boyangzhao/boyangzhao.github.io/_posts/2021-01-26-vaccine_efficacy_bayesian.md

   - clinical trials
 ---

 It was interesting to see that Pfizer/BioNTech used a Bayesian analysis of the primary endpoint for its COVID-19 vaccine.
 There are a few posts on this already last year (see resources section below), so I will try not to repeat everything.
-The goals of this post is to provide (1) an overview of the methods used in assessing vaccine efficacy, (2) more details on the Bayesian statistical analyses, including adjustments for surveillance time (ableit minor, but was used in the Pfizer/BioNTech study) for the sake of completeness and in fully recapitulating the results reported, and (3) adopt this method for the analysis of other select COVID-19 vaccines (which originally used frequentist approaches).
+The goals of this post is to provide (1) an overview of the methods used in assessing vaccine efficacy, (2) more details on the Bayesian statistical analyses, including adjustments for surveillance time (albeit minor, but was used in the Pfizer/BioNTech study) for the sake of completeness and in fully recapitulating the results reported, and (3) adopt this method for the analysis of other select COVID-19 vaccines (which originally used frequentist approaches).

 ## Vaccine efficacy
 The way we measure vaccine efficacy is defined as follows,